 - Development of democracy and strengthening good governance practices

-o Involving civil society in governance and shaping reforms, improving participatory democracy and the capability of being part of good governance, promoting EU related outreach.
+- involving civil society in governance and the shaping of reform processes, improving participatory democracy and the capacity to participate in good governance; promoting EU communication;

 Human rights, gender equality, environmental sustainability and ICT are the horizontal themes that Estonia promotes in its development cooperation with Moldova.
-A common goal is the educational cooperation that supports the three priority areas.
 Horizontal themes could be handled as a separate cooperation goal.

 Estonia, as an EU member state, favours active commitment of the EU regarding Moldova.
 Estonia considers it important to be ready to provide assistance for the implementation of the association agreement in Moldova.